CESNET/du-docs/docs/binderhub.md

 ---
 # BinderHub

-BinderHub is a Binder instance working on Kubernetes located on [binderhub.cloud.e-infra.cz](https://binderhub.cloud.e-infra.cz/).
-Binder turns a Git repo into collection of interactive notebooks.
-It is enough to fill the git repository name (optionally specific notebook or branch) and binderhub will turn it into a web notebook.
+BinderHub is a Binder instance running on Kubernetes at [binderhub.cloud.e-infra.cz](https://binderhub.cloud.e-infra.cz/).
+Binder turns a git repository into a collection of interactive notebooks.
+It is enough to fill in the git repository name (optionally specific notebook or branch) and binderhub will turn it into a web notebook.

 ## Authentication
-To use CERIT-SC BinderHub instance, you have to authenticate.
-Authentication is performed via unified login.
+To use CERIT-SC BinderHub instance you need to authenticate.
+Authentication is done via SSO federated login.

 ## Persistence
-After the notebook is spawned, a persistent volume is mounted to path `/home/{username}-nfs-pvc`.
-The same persistent volume is mounted to mentioned path in each notebook you spawned.
-Therefore, if you want to use data generated in BinderHub instance *A* in instance of BinderHub *B*, you can write the data to path `/home/{username}-nfs-pvc` and they will be available for use.
+After the notebook is created, a persistent volume is mounted to the path `/home/{username}-nfs-pvc`.
+The same persistent volume will be mounted to that path in each notebook you spawn.
+So if you want to use data generated in BinderHub instance *A* in BinderHub instance *B*, you can write the data to path `/home/{username}-nfs-pvc` and it will be available for use.

-Note: Pay attention to paths used in notebooks.
-Imagine you have two BinderHub running.
-In both, you write outputs to location `/home/{username}-nfs-pvc/test`.
-If both notebooks create file named `result.txt`, you would be overwriting the file.
-It is a good practice to create new directory in path `/home/{username}-nfs-pvc` for each BinderHub instance.
+Note: Be careful with paths used in notebooks.
+Imagine you have two BinderHubs running.
+In both you write output to the `/home/{username}-nfs-pvc/test` location.
+If both notebooks create a file named `result.txt`, you would overwrite the file.
+It is a good practice to create a new directory in the path `/home/{username}-nfs-pvc` for each BinderHub instance.

 ## Resources
-Each user on your JupyterHub can use certain amount of memory and CPU.
-You are guaranteed **1G of RAM** and **1 CPU** and you can utilize up to **16G of RAM** and **8 CPU**.
-Resource limits represent a hard limit on the resources available.
+Each user on your JupyterHub can use a certain amount of memory and CPU.
+You are guaranteed **1G of RAM** and **1 CPU** and you can use up to **16G of RAM** and **8 CPU**.
+Resource limits are a hard limit on the available resources.

 ### Custom resources
 If you need to specify other resource amounts or attach GPU, you can create a *.resources* file in the root of git repository.
 The file can look like: